PhoenixGreen/Cypherpunktimes-articles/Mimble Wimble.md

 ## Moving Forward

-Is always interesting to learn about privacy protocols, especially one that is much commented like Mimblewimble.
+It's always interesting to learn about privacy protocols, especially one that is much commented like Mimblewimble.
 Do you think it could be a good addition to the Decred blockchain?
 Let your voice be heard in the comment section below!

 Sources: